 Fortunately, Macias had a full image-based backup of the client's network saved to a cloud service.
 Even so, recovery was expensive, tedious and time-consuming.
 He had to reformat the hard drive manually, rebuild the server from scratch and reinstall every single network device.
 The process took about a week and a half and cost $15,000.
 "The client was just incredibly grateful that all their data was intact," Macias said.

 Although pleased the client's data loss was negligible, Macias wanted to find a more efficient, less painful disaster recovery strategy.
-Shortly after the second ransomware incident, he learned about a company called NeuShield, which promised one-click backup restoration.
+Shortly after the second ransomware incident, he learned about a company called NeuShield that promised one-click backup restoration.
 He bought the technology for his own network and also sold it to the client that had been attacked.
-According to NeuShield, its Data Sentinel technology works by showing an attacker a mirror image of a computer's data, thus protecting the original files and maintaining access to them even if encryption takes place.
+According to NeuShield, its Data Sentinel technology works by showing an attacker a mirror image of a computer's data, thus protecting the original files and maintaining access to them, even if encryption takes place.

 Ransomware case study: Attack #3

-In 2019, two years after the printing service's first ransomware incident, the company owner was working from home and using a remote desktop without a VPN.
-A hacker gained entry through TCP port 3389 and deployed ransomware, encrypting critical data.
-But Macias said NeuShield enabled him to restore the system with a click and reboot.
+In this instance, however, Macias said NeuShield enabled him to restore the system with a simple click and reboot.
 "When they got hit the first time, it took forever to restore.
 The second time, they were back up and running in a manner of minutes," he said.

-But while he sings NeuShield's praises, Macias noted the technology doesn't negate the need for antivirus protection to guard against common malware threats, or cloud backup in case of fires, earthquakes or other disasters.
+While he praised NeuShield's technology, Macias noted it doesn't negate the need for antivirus protection to guard against common malware threats or for cloud backup in case of fires, earthquakes or other disasters.
 "Unfortunately, there's no one-stop solution," he said.
 "I wish there was one product that included everything, but there isn't."

 Macias said he knows from personal experience, however, that investing upfront can prevent massive losses down the road.
 "I've had clients tell me, 'I'll worry about it when it happens.'
 But that's like driving without insurance.
 Once you get into an accident, it's too late."